Rick Perry: Secretary of Energy

-On December 12, 2016, multiple sources reported that President-elect Trump would nominate Perry to serve as Secretary of Energy.
-On December 14, 2016, it was officially announced that Perry would be nominated as Secretary of Energy by President-elect Trump.
-The nomination initially faced heavy criticism as Perry had called for the Department of Energy to be abolished during his 2012 presidential campaign and had been unable to remember the name of the department during a Presidential debate.
+On December 14, 2016, President-elect Trump nominated Perry as Secretary of Energy.
+The nomination initially faced heavy criticism as Perry had called for the Department of Energy to be abolished during his 2012 presidential campaign and had been unable to remember the name of the department during a presidential debate.
 His nomination was approved by a 16–7 vote from the United States Senate Committee on Energy and Natural Resources on January 31, 2017.

 On March 2, 2017, the United States Senate voted 62–37 to confirm Perry.
 The next month, Perry ordered a study of the U.S. electric grid with particular consideration to coal power.

-In a CNBC interview on June 19, 2017, when asked about the role of human activity in the recent rise of the Earth's temperature, Perry said, "The fact is this shouldn’t be a debate about, ‘Is the climate changing, is man having an effect on it?’
+In a CNBC interview on June 19, 2017, when asked about the role of human activity in the recent rise of the Earth's temperature, Perry said, "The fact is this shouldn't be a debate about, 'Is the climate changing, is man having an effect on it?'
 Yeah, we are.
 The question should be just how much, and what are the policy changes that we need to make to effect that?"